huggingface/blog/ai-webtv.md

 ## Failure cases

-**Wrong direction:** the model sometimes have trouble with movement and direction.
-For instance here the seems to be played in reverse.
+**Wrong direction:** the model sometimes has trouble with movement and direction.
+For instance here the clip seems to be played in reverse.
 Also the modifier keyword ***green*** was not taken into account.

 <figure class="image flex items-center text-center m-0 w-full">
    <video